-To forecast the nonlinearity in conditional mean, we use linear autoregressive (AR), autoregressive polynomial (PN), artificial neural network (NN), functional-coefficient (FC) models, as well as their combination.
-The FC model, introduced in Cai, Fan, and Yao (2000, CFY), allows the autoregressive coefficients to be a function of some variables, which we choose according to an moving average technical trading rule (MATTR) so that the autoregressive coefficients vary with investment positions.
+(FC) models, as well as their combination.
+The FC model, introduced in Cai, Fan, and Yao (2000, CFY), allows the autoregressive coefficients to be a function of some variables, which we choose according to an moving-average technical trading rule (MATTR), so that the autoregressive coefficients vary with investment positions.
 We evaluate out-of-sample forecasts of these models relative to the martingale model, using four criteria-mean squared forecast error (MSFE), mean absolute forecast error (MAFE), mean forecast trading return (MFTR), and mean correct forecast direction (MCFD).
-As some complicated models may lead to significant superior predictive ability over the martingale model purely by luck, data-snooping is a serious concern (cf. Lo and MacKinlay 1999, Ch.8).
-To avoid this, we use White's (2000) test, which accounts for the dependence among the models under comparison.
-It is found that suitable nonlinear models, particularly their combination, do have significant superior predictive ability over the martingale model in terms of some criteria.
+As some complicated models may lead to significantly superior predictive ability to the martingale model purely by luck, data snooping is a serious concern (cf. Lo & MacKinlay, 1999, chapter 8).
+To avoid this, we use White's (2000) test, which allows for the dependence among the models under comparison.
+It is found that suitable nonlinear models, and particularly their combination, do have significantly superior predictive ability to the martingale model in terms of some criteria.

-There has been an increasing interest in forecasting exchange rate changes.
-The nonlinear models used in the literature include bilinear models (Brooks 1997), threshold autoregressive models (Kräger and Kugler 1993, Brooks 1997), nonlinear dynamic systematic filtering models (Lisi and Medio 1997), artificial neural networks (Kuan and Liu 1995, Gençay 1999), and nearest neighbors regression (Diebold and Nason 1990).
+There has been increasing interest in forecasting exchange rate changes.
+The nonlinear models used in the literature include bilinear models (Brook, 1997), threshold autoregressive models (Kräger & Kugler, 1993; Brook, 1997), nonlinear dynamic systematic filtering models (Lisi & Medio, 1997), artificial neural networks (Kuan & Liu, 1995, Gençay, 1999), and nearest-neighbor regression (Diebold & Nason, 1990).
 Recent works have apparently presented conflicting evidence for the types of nonlinearity in exchange rate changes.
-Hsieh (1989, 1993), Engle et al. (1990) and Frances and van Homelen (1998) find that most of nonlinearity in daily exchange rates arises from time-varying volatility, which, however, does not imply predictivity in mean unless there are ARCH-in-mean effects.
+Hsieh (1989, 1993), Engle et al. (1990), and Franses and van Homelen (1998) find that most of nonlinearity in daily exchange rates arises from timevarying volatility, which, however, does not imply predictivity in mean unless there are ARCH-in-mean effects.
 Using nonparametric regressions, Diebold and Nason (1990) and Meese and Rose (1990) find little improvement in out-of-sample forecasts for many major dollar spot rates in post-1973 float periods.
 Meese and Rose (1991) examine several structural exchange rate models but find that incorporation of nonlinearities into the structural models does not help forecast the conditional mean of exchange rate changes.
-In contrast, Kuan and Liu (1995), using the feedforward and recurrent neural network models, find a substantially lower MSFE than the martingale model.
+In contrast, Kuan and Liu (1995), using the feedforward and recurrent neural network models, find a substantially lower MSFE than in the martingale model.
 Lisi and Medio (1997) also find that a nonlinear filtering model outperforms the martingale model in terms of MSFE.
 Gençay (1999) finds that buy-sell signals of simple technical trading rules generated from using nearest neighbors and neural networks yield a lower MSFE than the martingale model.